wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-config.md

 The following operations allow you to work with the Kafka Connector.
 Click an operation name to see parameter details and samples on how to use it.

----

-To use the Kafka connector, add the `<kafkaTransport.init>` element in your configuration before carrying out any other Kafka operations.
-This can be with or without security depending on your requirements.
+To use the Kafka connector, the `<kafkaTransport.init>` element needs to be configured while creating the connection.
+This can be done with or without security depending on your requirements.
 ??? note "kafkaTransport.init"
     You can configure the kafkaTransport.init operation to setup your Kafka producer with or without security.
     <table>